Jonas, Ramkarran resign as US-sanctioned Mohamed's WIN absorbs ANUG - Guyana Chronicle

-FOUNDING members of A New and United Guyana (ANUG), Ralph Ramkarran and Timothy Jonas have announced their resignations from the party after it was absorbed by US-sanctioned Azruddin Mohamed’s party, We Invest in Nationhood (WIN).
+FOUNDING members of the small party, A New and United Guyana (ANUG), Ralph Ramkarran and Timothy Jonas have announced their resignations from the party after it was absorbed by US-sanctioned Azruddin Mohamed’s party, We Invest in Nationhood (WIN).

 Despite Mohamed’s previous claim that he will not coalesce with another party, and ANUG’s Leader, Dr. Mark France’s recent assertion that his party would not take funds from Mohamed, a new alliance has been formed.